strimzi/strimzi-ui/docs/Architecture.md

 - Adopting a cloud like CI/CD development model: lots of small and often changes, appropriately flagged, with the `master` branch being shippable at any time
 - Use automation as much as possible to maintain a CI/CD model - things like automated dependency updates, issue management etc

-### Security

-The UI will include a (configurable - including off) security model, which will map authenticated users to roles (with authorizations associated), and thus reflect in what they can access and do in the UI itself.

-Further details will be added to this section once https://github.com/strimzi/proposals/pull/13, https://github.com/strimzi/proposals/pull/6 and https://github.com/strimzi/proposals/pull/9 have been finalized.

 ### Topology

 The following section will detail how the UI in this repository integrates with related/supporting components when deployed in production, but also at development and test time.
 A client side [component topology can be found here.](#component-topology)